MaoZiming/papers/3-storage-systems/38-gfs.md

 	- Minimize latency:
 		+ pipelining the data transfer over TPC connections
 		+ once a chunkserver receives some data, it starts forwarding right away

+## Error detection.
+* To detect padding, applications can put a predictable magic number at the start of a valid record, or include a checksum that will likely only be valid if the record is valid.
+The application can detect duplicates by including unique IDs in records.
+Then, if it reads a record that has the same ID as an earlier record, it knows that they are duplicates of each other.
+GFS provides a library for applications that handles these cases.
+This aspect of the GFS design effectively moves complexity from GFS to applications, which is perhaps not ideal.

 ## Questions:
 * Data consistency is unclear.
 * Concurrent *successful* mutations leave the region undefined but consistent: all clients see the same data, but it may not reflect what any one mutation has written.
   * WHY IS THAT successful?
 * A failed mutation makes the region inconsistent (hence also undefined): different clients may see different data at different times.

+## Internal fragmentation

+Q: What is internal fragmentation?
+Why does lazy allocation help?

+A: Internal fragmentation is the space wasted when a system uses an allocation unit larger than needed for the requested allocation.
+If GFS allocated disk space in 64MB units, then a one-byte file would waste almost 64MB of disk.
+GFS avoids this problem by allocating disk space lazily.
+Every chunk is a Linux file, and Linux file systems use block sizes of a few tens of kilobytes; so when an application creates a one-byte GFS file, the file's chunk consumes only one Linux disk block, not 64 MB.

+## Benefit of less consistency

+Q: What benefit does GFS obtain from the weakness of its consistency?

+A: It's easier to think about the additional work GFS would have to do to achieve stronger consistency.

+The primary should not let secondaries apply a write unless all the secondaries will be able to do it.
+This likely requires two rounds of communication -- one to ask all secondaries if they are alive and are able to promise to do the write if asked, and (if all answer yes) a second round to tell the secondaries to commit the write.

+If the primary dies, some secondaries may have missed the last few update messages the primary sent.
+This will cause the remaining secondaries to have slightly differing copies of the data.
+Before resuming operation, a new primary should ensure that all the secondaries have identical copies.

+Since clients re-send requests if they suspect something has gone wrong, primaries would need to filter out operations that have already been executed.

+Clients cache chunk locations, and may send reads to a chunkserver that holds a stale version of a chunk.
+GFS would need a way to guarantee that this cannot succeed.

+Optimized Write Operations: GFS allows multiple clients to append data to the same file concurrently without requiring strict consistency checks like locking mechanisms.
+This reduces overhead and significantly improves write throughput, which is essential for workloads like log writing and data streaming.